 - When running Coda daemon commands in the next step, you'll need to add the flag

--external-port <custom-TCP-port>passing in the TCP port forwarded.
+-external-port <custom-port>passing in the TCP port you forwarded above.

 Manual port forwardinga

 Depending on your router, you may see one of the following errors: